 - STAR technique: Prepare clients for interviews by structuring their responses.

-- Strengths assessment: Identify unique skills using tools like CliftonStrengths or DISC profiles.
+- Strengths assessment: Identify unique skills using tools like CliftonStrengths or DiSC profiles.

 Free vs. Paid Coaching Sessions

-On the other hand, a paid coaching session is more results-oriented with more detailed guidance and a clear plan of action.
+A paid coaching session is more results-oriented with more detailed guidance and a clear plan of action.

 Coaching Session FAQs